Usufruct: Scotland

 A liferent, the Scots law term for an usufruct, is the right to receive, for one's life, the fruits of an asset (real property or otherwise), without the right to sell it.
 The holder of such a right is known as the liferenter.
 The owner of a property burdened by a usufruct is called the fiar and right of ownership is known as the fee.

 Cuba

+Historically, prior to the 1959 Cuban Revolution, the Cuban government utilized usufructs to grant long-term commercial and infrastructure concessions to private entities.
+A notable example was the Port of Havana; beginning in 1905, the government granted a time-limited "usufructuary concession" to build, operate, and profit from the harbor's docks.
+This agreement granted the corporate concessionaire (ultimately the American-owned Havana Docks Corporation) the exclusive right to possess and receive economic benefits from the terminal facilities for up to 99 years, without transferring the ownership of the underlying land.
+Following the revolution, these private commercial usufructs were seized and nationalized by the state, a confiscation that later triggered major international litigation under the American Helms–Burton Act.

-Usufruct tenure was introduced in Cuba as part of a reorganization of the agricultural sector during the Special Period.
+Post-revolution, usufruct tenure was introduced in Cuba as part of a reorganization of the agricultural sector during the Special Period.
 As a legacy of sanctions and a struggling economy, Cuba had accumulated many crumbling buildings that could not be repaired.
 These were torn down and the empty lots lay idle for years until the food shortages forced major changes in Cuban agriculture to increase the efficiency of land use.
 Initially, this occurred by extralegal agricultural use of abandoned area.
 Later, usufruct tenure was established, giving farmers rights to product grown on usufruct land on a profit-sharing basis, but not ownership of the land itself.